Close

 A child who is being abused or neglected may feel guilty, ashamed or confused.
 They may be afraid to tell someone, especially if the person harming them is a parent, sibling, other relative or a family friend.
 Learn the indicators of child abuse and neglect and how to teach your child about healthy body boundaries.

-Children who seem afraid of their parents, older youth, an adult caregiver or a family friend may be experiencing abuse or neglect.
-Red flags may include when a child:
+Children who are abused or neglected may feel afraid of their parents, older youth, an adult caregiver or a family friend.
+They may also show other red flags, including when a child:

 • Shows sudden changes in behavior or school performance